Saffron fish soup with aioli

 - 1 tbsp 1 tbsp fresh parsley, chopped

-- Fry onion, garlic, fennel and saffron on medium heat until the vegetables have softened a bit.
+- Fry onion, garlic, fennel, and saffron in olive oil on medium heat until the vegetables have softened a bit.
 Add the tomato paste.

 - Cut the tomatoes in halves, add to the pot and fry for a few more minutes.